avthorn/global_sewage_AMR_gene_variants_project/VariantHunter/README.txt

 -For example to run the consensus sequence filtering again with new parameters simply delete folders 4, 5, and 6 and update the config file.
 -Then run snakemake again.
 This will take shorter time than the entire run since the mapping has already been done.

+Log files can be found in the hidden snakemake folder.
+Try "cd .snakemake/log"